AlphaBravoCompany/ab-training-labs/container-bootcamp/section-9-labs/README.md

 `kubectl apply -f nginx-statefulset.yml -n training-lab` {{ execute }}

-View the pods that were created:
+After a few seconds, view the pods that were created:

 `kubectl get pods -n training-lab -o wide` {{ execute }}

-Notice that it automatically created 3 and distributed them across our worker nodes for fault tolerance.
+Notice that it automatically created 3 and distributed them across the nodes for fault tolerance.

 In our deployment, our pods were given random names.
 Here, they are deployed in an ordinal fashion (web-0, web-1, web-2).
 This is ideal for things like database clusters that rely on specific names for each node.